 James Murdoch was appointed as a Director of the Company on 13 February 2003 and as CEO with effect from 4 November 2003.
 On 7 December 2007, he was appointed Non-Executive Chairman of the Company having relinquished the role of CEO.
 Mr Murdoch is Executive Chairman and CEO, Europe and Asia, at News Corporation and is a member of News Corporation's Board of Directors and Executive Committee.
 Between May 2000 and November 2003, he was Chairman and CEO of Star.
-Mr Murdoch serves on the Board of YankeeNets and the Board of Trustees of the Harvard Lampoon.
-Mr Murdoch attended Harvard University.
+Mr Murdoch was appointed a Non-Executive Director of GlaxoSmithKline plc in May 2009.
+He also serves on the Board of YankeeNets, the Board of Trustees of the Harvard Lampoon and on the Leadership Council of The Climate Group.